rust-minidump/rust-minidump/minidump-processor/json-schema.md

         {
           // The index of the frame in this array (redundant).
           "frame": <u32>,

           // The technique used to recover this stack frame (enum variants
           // ordered in decreasing level of trustworthiness).
           "trust": "context"   // State explicitly saved by minidump (should be perfect)
             | "cfi"            // Used debuginfo to unwind (very reliable)
             | "frame_pointer"  // Used frame pointers to unwind (often reliable)
             | "scan",          // Searched the callee's stack memory (SKETCHY!)

-          // The address of code this frame is executing.
+          // The address (instruction) this frame is executing.
           //
           // For the top first frame (0), this is precise (e.g. it's the value of $rip),
-          // but for all other frames the value is more heuristically computed from a
+          // but for all other frames the value is more heuristically computed from the
+          // callee's return address.
+This is because we only *have* the return address,
-          // return address, which would otherwise be the instruction *after* the one
+          // and that goes to the *next* instruction in this function, not the one we're
-          // we're currently executing.
+          // currently executing.
+          //
+          // This is a bit more complicated to compute than you might imagine.
+For
+          // instance, `objc_msgSend` does some magic to erase itself from the stack,
+          // muddying the relationship between the return address and "current"
+          // address.
           "offset": <hexstring>

           // The name of the module (library/binary) the `offset` maps to
           // (so the library/binary it's executing).
           //
           // e.g.
           // * "libgtk-3.so.0"
           // * "kernel32.dll"
           // * "firefox.exe"
           "module": <string>,